pstaender/bucketnotes/README.md

 You can use other S3-compatible-providers (not tested, but endpoint URL is exchangable at the login).

 Always ensure, that you have correct/permissive CORS policies in your S3 bucket, otherwise the direct client-side S3 api calls from the browser will not work.

+## Security and Privacy

+Yes, by default the credentials (except the secret key) are stored in the browser's local storage.
+The secret-key can be stored - see checkbox `Remember Secret` at the login.
+This is a trade-off for simplicity and ease of use.
+If you are concerned about security, host the project under a custom domain or uncheck `Remember credentials` and `Remember secret` at the login.

 ## Costs